 In an effort to help ensure the sustainability of civic organizations in Eastern Europe and the Former Soviet Union, NDI brought together seven civic organizations in a Civic Summit.
-Funded by the Westminster Foundation, the second annual "Civic Summit" brought together 16 citizen The civic activists discussed activists. issues related to their organizational development and sustainability issues such as mission statements and strategic planning.
-Moreover, "choosing an issue" was addressed to assist groups to move from a monitoring and education role to one in which they participate in the decisionmaking process.
+Funded by the Westminster Foundation, the second annual "Civic Summit" brought The civic together 16 citizen activists. activists discussed issues related to their organizational development and sustainability issues such as mission statements and strategic planning.
+Moreover, "choosing an issue" was addressed to assist groups to move from a monitoring and education role to one in which they participate in the decision-making process.
 After the first civic summit in 1995, several groups commented that they could successfully organize around an issue; however, they had difficulty choosing an issue and developing appropriate strategies to address the issue.
 Ultimately, NDI hoped to help establish a network among the groups for future cooperation.
 Participants expressed interest in maintaining contact and drawing on each other's experiences throughout the year as well as reconvening at a possible Civic Summit III.

-Civic Note: Organizational sustainability --

-how can NDI best assist our partner groups?
-Addressing organizational development facilitating issues and collaboration among similar groups will The Political and Civic surely help.
-Organization Team has a number of institutional development (mission, strategic planning, fundraising, etc.) materials available to help you address these issues.
+Civic Note: Organizational sustainability -how can NDI best assist our partner groups?
+Addressing organizational development issues and facilitating collaboration among similar groups will surely help.
+The Political and Civic Organization Team has a number of institutional development (mission, strategic planning, fundraising, etc.) materials available to help you address these issues.
 (See attached list of materials available on institutional development.)